- Frequency of posting & engagement

 Here is an example to demonstrate the point: A business might have a newspaper ad that touts an upcoming sale.
 Just because this ad works well in the Sunday paper, doesn’t mean that it will look good and communicate to the target market of your company’s Instagram account.

 Making quality posts means taking advantage of the strengths of each individual platform.
 Some posts work well cross-platform and cross-medium.
 Versatile content is helpful, but take care to avoid “shoehorning” posts that don’t really fit.
 A quality post is created specifically for your online target audience and for the platform on which it will appear.
+The post may be entertaining, informative, educational, community-centric, or sales.
+Rest assured, it is the variety of your content that creates the “media” part of social media.

 Your marketing team will provide you with high-quality, unique posts for each social media outlet.
 This approach will have an impact on the amount you pay for the management—as well as an impact on the effectiveness of the results.